MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 **Regulations Personnel:** Anyone within the Regulations Department

-**Administrative Personnel:** Anyone within the Department of Administration.
+**Administrative Personnel:** Anyone within the Department of Administration ranked *Administrative Staff* or higher.

 **Branch Personnel:** Anyone within a branch of the Department of Administration.